kgilmer/elbey/README.md

 <img align="left" src="elbey.svg" alt="logo">

 A basic [desktop app](https://www.freedesktop.org/wiki/Specifications/desktop-entry-spec/) launcher implemented in Rust on [the `iced` UI framework](https://github.com/iced-rs/iced) for Linux.
-This project is intentionally simple and "low abstraction" to aid in discovery and experimentation.
+This project is intentionally simple and "low abstraction" to aid in discovery and experimentation (also known as "fun").
 Upon launch, the program lists all of the locally installed desktop apps with a filter widget set above.
 To launch, hit `enter` on the selected item, or use the mouse.

 ## Status

 The application is functional in that desktop apps can be launched from the dialog.
 There is no caching, modes, persistent memory, custom theming, or other fancy features.
 But, you can add them yourself if you want!

-## Feature Ideas
+### Feature Ideas

 Things that might be fun to add to `ebley`: